Nutrition Facts Labels

 About Food Labels

 This label usually is located on the back or side of the packaging.
-A qualified health care provider, licensed dietician, or nutritionist can provide specific information about what to look for on food labels.
+A qualified health care provider, licensed dietitian, or nutritionist can provide specific information about what to look for on food labels.

 Food labels contain information about serving size and percent (%) daily values.
 At the top of the Nutrition Facts chart is an entry labeled "Serving Size."
 This amount is determined by the food manufacturer and must be based on a realistic amount.